TempestAethel/Academic/Academic/College Mini Project/Final/OUTPUT/Readme.md

 - View the generated plots for phase noise, step response, and frequency response.

 ### 8. Output Explanation
-For detailed examples and explanations of the outputs, refer to the file `output.md` located in the same folder.
+For detailed examples and explanations of the outputs, refer to [output.md](./output.md) located in the same folder.